Death and funeral of Francisco Franco: Aftermath

-On 27 November, Juan Carlos participated in an anointing ceremony called the Mass of the Holy Spirit, which took place at the Church of Saint Jerome the Royal.
+On 27 November, Juan Carlos participated in an anointing ceremony called the Mass of the Holy Spirit, which took place at the Church of Saint Jerome the Royal, marking the beginning of his reign.
 It was presided over by Cardinal Vicente Enrique y Tarancón, president of the Spanish Episcopal Conference.
 The service was attended by many foreign dignitaries, including the president of France, Valéry Giscard d'Estaing; Prince Philip, Duke of Edinburgh; the president of West Germany, Walter Scheel; the president of Ireland, Cearbhall Ó Dálaigh; and crown prince Sidi Mohammed of Morocco.
-Giscard d'Estaing was reported to have pressured Juan Carlos to personally tell Pinochet not to attend the king's enthronement service.
+Giscard d'Estaing was reported to have pressured Juan Carlos to personally tell Pinochet that he was not welcome at the service.

+In 1984, Jaime Peñafiel's gossip magazine La Revista published pictures of Franco in his hospital bed surrounded by tubes and medical equipment.

+Martínez-Bordiú acknowledged taking the pictures but claimed that the photographs were stolen from him.

 Reburial

 In 2011, a government commission recommended that Franco's remains be transferred from the Valley of the Fallen to a location to be chosen by his family.
-The process eventually concluded on 24 October 2019, when his remains were exhumed and reburied at the Mingorrubio Cemetery north of Madrid, where his wife Carmen Polo is also buried.
+His remains were reburied at the Mingorrubio Cemetery north of Madrid, where his wife Carmen Polo is also buried, on 24 October 2019.